 Why is the Oscar show so long?

 The Academy insists that all 24 categories be presented during the telecast.
 In a three-hour slot, that only leaves about 30 minutes left over for an opening monologue (if there is a host), any musical performances, the In Memoriam segment, recaps of the Governors Awards and Sci-Tech Awards, best picture film clips, etc. In contrast, the Grammys present most of their awards outside the telecast.
-In 2019, the Oscar producers tried to reduce the number of presentations on air, and were met with huge protests, including some from AMPAS board members.
+In 2019, the Oscar producers proposed a reduction in the number of presentations on air, and were met with huge protests, including some from AMPAS board members.
 So they gave up on the idea, at least for now.

 Who is on the board?